 What can you expect from us?

-Dawson Hart offers a cost-effective, efficient and friendly Will-Writing service .
+Dawson Hart offers a cost-effective, expert, efficient and friendly Will-Writing service .
 At our initial meeting we will discuss all aspects of the Will including the appointment of Executors and Guardians for your children (if applicable) and your wishes as to the passing of your assets.
 In addition we offer inheritance tax advice if this is required.
 We know that discussing your Will is a sensitive matter and we pride ourselves on the personal approach to Will writing that we provide to our clients.
 We welcome the opportunity of working with your accountant and financial adviser when discussing your will and inheritance tax planning.
 It is tempting to avoid having to go and see a Solicitor to make a Will.
 For some writing their own Will can be very straightforward.
 However even a simple Will that has been prepared correctly will be invalid if not signed and witnessed correctly .
 So do take care.

 How can we help?

 There are many ways in which we can help.
 In particular if: